 I have taught at the University of Westminster since 2007, where I am currently Reader in Nineteenth-Century Literature and Culture.
 I have previously been Course Leader for the Single Honours English Literature degree and PhD admissions tutor for English, Linguistics and Cultural Studies, and I now co-ordinate Outreach and Recruitment work for the School of Humanities.

 Before coming to Westminster, I taught in the School of Humanities at the University of Hertfordshire (1999-2007) and the Department of English and Drama at Anglia Ruskin University (1996-1999), where I was also Deputy Director of a HEFCE-funded project on graduate and transferable skills.
-I have also been a tutor at the University of Cambridge Institute of Continuing Education.
+I have additionally been a tutor at the University of Cambridge Institute of Continuing Education.
 I hold an MA in Victorian Literature (University of Nottingham), a PhD in nineteenth-century literature and politics (Anglia Ruskin), and a postgraduate certificate in learning and teaching in higher education (University of Hertfordshire).

-My key areas of teaching and research interest are nineteenth-century poetry and fiction; the relations between literature and politics in the long nineteenth century; and queer history and culture.
+My key areas of teaching and research interest are nineteenth-century poetry and fiction; the relations between literature and politics in the long nineteenth century; and queer history, literature and cultures.
 With Dr Katherine M. Graham, I am Director of the Queer London Research Forum, which was established in 2013 in order to investigate the histories of queer London from c.1850 to the present.

 My research lies in two key areas: